ccamara/carloscamara-hugo/content/post/2014-12-15-participacion-entorno-al-urbanismo-y-retos-de-futuro.md

 # Tags and categories
 # For example, use `tags = []` for no tags, or the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["Arquitecturas Colectivas", "Participación ciudadana", "urbanismo"] categories = ["Arquitectura", "Urbanismo"]
+tags = ["Arquitecturas Colectivas", "Participación ciudadana", "urbanismo", "urbanismo participativo"] categories = ["Arquitectura", "Urbanismo"]

 # Featured image